 Connecting Schools & Community.
 Administrations supporting strong parent and local business involvement…tutoring, mentoring, or working together with students in schoolyards and gardens…build healthy, strong, resilient communities.
 The value of our shared resource...schools...cannot be understated.
 Using our schools as a shared asset is a benefit for the whole community!

-I work with school districts, individual schools/administrators, facilities, and school architects/engineers to design, update, and implement practices to:
+I work with school district, individual school/administrators, facilities, and school architects/engineers to design, update, and implement practices to:

-My background as an engineer with an emphasis in water resources and environmental pollution control; long-time role as my children’s school Advisor for the Kids for Saving Earth Club and PTO Community Service & Sustainability Advisor; leadership in regional collaboratives and boards who's missions are to protect the natural environment and get children outside; certifications in designing and implementing gardens and outdoor learning environments; and and passion for the health & education of all children and protection of our shared Earth gives me the unique perspective to be able to identify and prioritize healthy changes (“tweaks”) that are readily implementable, effective, and inspired.
+My lived experience as an engineer with an emphasis in water resources and environmental pollution control; long-time role as my children’s school's Community Service & Sustainability Advisor and Kids for Saving Earth Club Founder; leadership in regional collaboratives and Advisory Boards who's missions are to protect the natural environment and provide equitable access to nature for all children; certifications in designing and implementing gardens and outdoor learning environments; and passion for the health & education of all children and protection of our shared Earth gives me the unique perspective to be able to identify and prioritize healthy changes (“tweaks”) that are readily implementable, effective, and inspired.

-Allow me to hear about your school’s needs and priorities, and together we can:
+Allow me to hear about your school’s desires and priorities, and together we can:

 I encourage you to visit the following websites, select several to become your favorites,* and implement their concepts a little at a time, building on your school’s successes.
 Please contact me for specific help or ideas!

 Healthy Tweaks: Equity in Learning--Healthy Schools & Outdoor Classrooms